-The employee functions in a broad interdisciplinary context as the work concerns a field of rapidly evolving technology as well as changing practices.
+Work is characterized by extremely diverse and complex assignments.
+The employee must function in a broad interdisciplinary context as the work concerns a field of rapidly evolving technology as well as changing practices.
 Key accounting disciplines and principles, such as cost accounting, internal controls and auditing, capital planning, and information technology are appropriate areas of expertise.
-The employee is engaged in a wide variety of activities, including interpreting and applying complex guidelines; designing and modifying accounting financial management systems and subsystems; establishing or evaluating system enhancements of central importance to the bureau; resolving extremely stubborn accounting problems involving conflicting demands from such conditions as funding priorities, economic interest, public interest, or equivalent concerns; serving as an authority, advising directors and assistant directors; and writing reports.
+The employee is engaged in a wide variety of activities, including: interpreting and applying complex guidelines; designing and modifying accounting and other systems; establishing or evaluating system enhancements of central importance to the bureau; resolving extremely stubborn accounting problems involving conflicting demands from such conditions as funding priorities, economic interest, public interest, or equivalent concerns; serving as an authority, advising directors; and writing reports.
 Work is further complicated by points of law without precedent, conflicting legal requirements, and undefined issues requiring extensive probing and analysis.
-The employee must be innovative and adept at conceiving new strategies for solving problems.
+The employee must be innovative and adept at onceiving new strategies for solving problems.